Careers in law

 A qualification from Victoria University of Wellington’s Faculty of Law will prepare you for a rich and rewarding career in a diverse range of areas.

-Law graduates acquire skills in communication, problem-solving, research and independent thinking—all of which are prized by employers.
-See the Law School’s list of graduate attributes.
+Law graduates acquire skills in communication, problem-solving, research, and independent thinking—all of which are prized by employers.
+See the Law School’s list of graduate attributes for a more details about what personal attributes you’ll gain by studying Law.

 - Barrister and solicitor